 During breastfeeding, the therapeutic use (narcolepsy, ADHD) of amphetamine can be assessed, using the lowest possible effective dose and monitoring the occurrence of irritability, insomnia, lack of appetite and weight loss.

-Its use as an illegal drug is totally discouraged (Oei, 2012).
+Its use as a drug of abuse is totally discouraged.
+(Oei, 2012)

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.